linhleba/TeamCollaboration/README.md

 # About project
- Project is about
+- Project is about algorithm flowchart to make design easily and conveniently for users.
+- Project is written in C# on Windows Forms

 # Members
-Group is included 3 members:
-1.
-2.
+Members included:
+1. Le Ba Linh - 18520299
+2. Nguyen Anh Hao - 18520716
-3.
+3. Le Thi Hong Dieu

 # Acknowledgements
 Thank you Mr. Nguyen Tan Toan for accompanying and guiding the group to implement the project.